 \section{Sufficient conditions and examples for the tail models considered}

-This section serves to illustration the variety of multivariate distribution families which come under the tail modeling framework considered in the paper and to provide additional sufficient conditions.
-In Tables \ref{tab:marginals-light} - \ref{tab:marginals-heavy} below, we provide some examples of univariate distribution families which satisfy either the marginal distribution assumptions in Assumption \ref{assump-marginals}, or its heavier-tailed counterpart in Assumption \ref{assume:marginals-HT}.
+This section serves to illustrate the variety of multivariate distribution families which come under the tail modeling framework considered and to provide sufficient conditions.
+In Tables \ref{tab:marginals-light} - \ref{tab:marginals-heavy} below, we provide some examples of uni-variate distribution families which satisfy either the marginal assumptions in Assumption \ref{assump-marginals}, or its heavier-tailed counterpart in Assumption \ref{assume:marginals-HT}.